- Student Life Homepage

 Inter-Fraternities Council (IFC) organizations will host events in the home and on campus that will provide men the opportunity to meet the members and to learn about the organization.
 In January the Fraternities will host closed events, individuals will be invited, during the first week of the semester.
 The fraternities will then present men with a bid, an offer, to join the fraternity.
 On the second Friday of the semester all of the men interested in joining a fraternity who has offered them a bid will attend the New Member gathering.
 At the gathering they will signed a form stating what organization they are choosing to join.

-Panhellenic Sororities (Panhel) will host several events together during the Fall.
-During the first two weeks of the Spring semester Panhel conducts formal recruitment events.
-All three sororities work together to provide the women of Stevens an opportunity to meet and learn more about who they are.
-During the process each sorority will create a list of women that they would like to invite to preference parties, these parties are for women who the sorority has selected for membership.
+Panhellenic Sororities (Panhel) will host several events together during the Fall and Spring semester.
+In the fall eligible groups hold and informal recruitment process and during the first two weeks of the Spring semester Panhel conducts formal recruitment events.
+All four sororities work together to provide the women of Stevens an opportunity to meet and learn more about who they are.

 What do I have to do to be eligible?